LeoMobileDeveloper/ios-developer-tools/README.md

 - [Hyperion](https://github.com/willowtreeapps/Hyperion-iOS) In-app design review tool to inspect measurements, attributes, and animations.
 - [LookinServer](https://github.com/QMUI/LookinServer) Free macOS app for iOS view debugging
 - [LayoutInspector](https://github.com/isavynskyi/LayoutInspector) Tool to debug layouts directly on iOS devices: inspect layers in 3D and debug each visible view attributes
+- [XCLogParser](https://github.com/spotify/XCLogParser) Tool to parse the SLF serialization format used by Xcode and xcodebuild to store its Build and Test logs (xcactivitylog).

 ### Memory